hadi-alnehlawi/ECTRELLO/README.md

  $ ectrello board --help
  ```
  >options
-`--show all`  display all board of your trello
+`--show all`  display all boards of your trello
 `--show first` display first list of your trello
 `--show last`  display last list of your trello
 `--help` display help of the command